The next Year End Award presentation will be on June 8, 2026

 Paul and Shirley Kovac Award for Creativity

 One (1) entry is allowed for the Paul and Shirley Kovac Award for Creativity.
+The image cannot have been entered in any of the other Year End competitions.

 This award is created out of affection and respect for the late Paul and Shirley Kovac, former members of the club, remembered for their skilled, innovative photography as well as their service to the club.
 The award is to honor exceptional creativity in digital photography.